STAT545-UBC/STAT545-UBC-original-website/block004_basic-r-objects.md

 ## [1] "data.frame"
 ```

 > Sidebar: What is `I()`, used when creating the variable $y$ in the above data.frame?
 Short version: it tells R to do something _quite literally_.
 Here we are protecting the letters from being coerced to factor.
 We are ensuring we get a character vector.
 Note we let character-to-factor conversion happen in creating the $v$ variable above.
-More about (foiling) R's determination to convert character data to factor can be found [here](block08_bossYourFactors.html).
+More about (foiling) R's determination to convert character data to factor can be found [here](http://www.stat.ubc.ca/~jenny/STAT545A/block08_bossYourFactors.html) (Note: links to page from 2013).

 data.frames really are lists!
 Double square brackets can be used to get individual variables.
 Single square brackets can be used to get one or more variables, returned as a data.frame (though `subset(..., select = ...))` is how I would more likely do in a data analysis).